earth-system-radiation/pyRTE-RRTMGP/docs/source/explanation/usage.md

 *   `pres_layer`: Mean pressure within each atmospheric layer (Pa)
 *   `pres_level`: Pressure at the layer boundaries (Pa)

+These variables must include `layer` and `level` dimensions, where the `level` dimension is one element larger than the `layer` dimension.
+Any additional dimensions in the dataset (e.g., spatial or temporal dimensions) will be automatically processed, with calculations performed for each combination of these dimensions.

 For longwave radiation calculations, an additional variable is required:

-*   `surface_temperature`: Skin temperature of the surface (K), used to compute surface emissivity
+*   `surface_temperature`: Skin temperature of the surface (K), used to compute the surface source of radiation

-These variables must include `layer` and `level` dimensions, where the `level` dimension is exactly one element larger than the `layer` dimension.
-Any additional dimensions in the dataset (e.g., spatial or temporal dimensions) will be automatically processed, with calculations performed for each combination of these dimensions.
+For shortwave radiation calculation the atmosphere may also contain an optional variable

+* `total_solar_irradiance`: Total solar irradiance at the top of the atmosphere (W/m2)

+Neither `surface_temperature` nor `total_solar_irradiance` have a vertical dependence i.e. they should have no `layer` or `level` coordinate.

 For instance, consider a dataset with these dimensions: